stefanman125/ImmersiveTableTop/README.md

   - check aspect ratio.
 Maybe there are non-16:9 displays
 - How much space on the borders of the table should be left for players to put the games pieces?
 - Should the table be at regular height, or bar height?
+- Should each seat at the table have something like a stream deck, and/or small screen that only the player can see?
+I imagine it would show player specific stats, and needs an on/off button to prevent bleeding.